shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step6.md

 Log 6 - `2000-09-07 14:07:41,508 [main] INFO  MyApp - Entering application.`

 Based on the logs you’ve parsed so far, you can refer to the <a href="https://docs.datadoghq.com/logs/processing/parsing/overview" target="_blank">%{MATCHER:EXTRACT:FILTER} syntax</a> and <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher#parsing-dates" target="_blank">Parsing dates</a>  documentation to break down the log and create the rule.
-Assume that you don’t know how many spaces will be present between each piece of data.
-Use the `\s+` character between each piece instead of a single space.
+Assume that you don’t know how many spaces will be present between each data element.
+Use the `\s+` character between each element, instead of a single space, to account for an unknown number of spaces.

 | Data | Parsing element |
 |------|-----------------|